GoogleCloudPlatform/asl-ml-immersion/notebooks/jax/vertex/README.md

 - [training-prebuilt.ipynb](training-prebuilt.ipynb) uses a [pre-built container for TensorFlow](https://cloud.google.com/vertex-ai/docs/training/pre-built-containers#tensorflow) to train on Vertex AI.

-- [training-customcontainer.ipynb](training-customcontainer.ipynb) uses a [Google Cloud Deep Learning VM Image for TensorFlow](https://cloud.google.com/deep-learning-vm/docs/images#images) to train on Vertex AI.
+- [training-customcontainer.ipynb](training-customcontainer.ipynb) uses a [Google Cloud Deep Learning Container for TensorFlow](https://cloud.google.com/deep-learning-containers/docs/choosing-container) to train on Vertex AI.

 - [training-local.ipynb](training-local.ipynb) trains the model inside the notebook environment (useful if you only want to explore Vertex AI prediction and need a SavedModel).